steadramon/ESPGeiger/docs/install/webinstall.md

 The web installer requires the PC/Mac version of either Chrome or Edge.

-Ensure that the relevant drivers are installed for you device.
-Some information is provided on page if your device is not detected.
+Make sure the relevant drivers are installed for your device.
+If your device isn't detected, the installer page offers some guidance.

 - Select the relevant __Geiger Counter Type__ you wish to install firmware for and where available, if the OLED variant should be used.